 periods, you could lose more iron than you take in and develop an iron deficiency.

 This can also happen if you are pregnant or breastfeeding.

-use increases the amount of iron that is absorbed.
+amount of iron that is absorbed.

 to children who accidentally take too many iron supplements.